 - Select Data Source

 - Pull Data

 Why choose Amigo Data?

-There are various plugins available that can be used to import the MySQL Data to Google Sheets but you may face multiple issues with them and may seem unreliable.
+There are various plugins available that can be used to connect the MySQL Data to Google Sheets but you may face multiple issues with them and may seem unreliable.
 Therefore, we recommend using Amigo Data Add-on.